Evatt House: Evatt House history of land ownership

 The property was originally part of 2000 acre granted to John Terry Hughes in 1842.
 In the 1890s a consortium of businessmen (Smith Burns and Withers) acquired acreage in Wahroonga and sold off lots in Junction Road and Kintore Street that included this land.
 A small part of the Evatt House site formed part of a larger property facing Kintore Street at the back of Evatt House, known as Grantham, built by Christiana Hordern c.
 1895.
 The land was further subdivided c.
 1929.
-In 1937 three blocks were purchased by Clive Raleigh Evatt Snr (1900-1984; LL.B., Q.C., MLA for Hurstville 1939-1959), a prominent NSW Labor politician.
-With his wife Marjorie (née Marjorie Hannah Andreas, 1903-1984), Clive commissioned architect Stuart Traill to design a Georgian Revival house for the property, built in 1940.
+In 1937 three blocks were purchased by Clive Raleigh Evatt Snr (1900–1984; LL.B., Q.C., MLA for Hurstville 1939–1959), a prominent NSW Labor politician.
+With his wife Marjorie (née Marjorie Hannah Andreas, 1903–1984), Clive commissioned architect Stuart Traill to design a Georgian Revival house for the property, built in 1940.
 Daughters Elizabeth and Penelope remember that their mother was also particularly influential in the design of the house.
 There is no known landscape designer associated with the property.
 The decision to retain the native vegetation, rather than plant an English-style garden more typically associated with Georgian residences, was unusual and progressive for its time.

 'Bush garden became a fashionable term after the publication of "Designing Australian Bush Gardens" (1966) by Betty Maloney and Jean Walker.
 They were not the first, however, to advocate a design approach exclusively using native plants.
 In the 1920s Walter and Marion Griffin encouraged those who moved into their new subdivision at Castlecrag to plant local species, and Edna Walling, in her book "The Australian Roadside" (1952), championed the retention of remnant roadside vegetation.
-Among the first publications to include garden plans featuring only Australian species, was "Australina Plants for the Garden" (1953) by Thistle Harris.'
+Among the first publications to include garden plans featuring only Australian species, was "Australian Plants for the Garden" (1953) by Thistle Harris.'

 'Recognition of the indigenous flora and its use in the vernacular, decorative and applied arts was characteristic of the federation period between 1890 and 1914, when Australia was searching for symbols of its new identity and independence.
 Strangely, all this artistic representation of Australia's native flora was not matched by interest in using it as a horticultural subject.
 It was another fifty years or so before the next wave of attention brought native plants into Australian suburban gardens in great numbers.'